richchapler/AzureSolutionsDocumentation/wip/AIBot_DeploymentSuggestions.md

 1. What % of bot queries come from unauthorized sources?
 (Find common times of day / sources)
 2. How often are users being rate limited? (if at all? are rate limits originating from common sources or resulting from common query scenarios)
 3. How often (if ever) do queries hit the container app from sources other than the bot?
 (Should be never, but would like to make sure that’s the case)

+##### Alerts

+1. Unhandled Exceptions (any and all hits from the App Insights exceptions table)
+2. HTTP 5xx responses (5xx hits from AppServiceHTTPLogs)
+3. Container Restarts / App Service Restarts (What's the best source for these logs?)
+4. Latency / response time thresholds (I'm thinking 2-3 seconds for initial response, does MS have recommended threshholds? )
+5. Abrupt increase in message count / spikes. (ideally this would indicate spam or misuse, but maybe this is being overly protective? would this be valuable info to alert on? )
+6. CPU/Memory threshold (80% unless MS disagrees)
+7. MIssing JWT token (this would indicate the message didnt originate from teams / related to detecting spam or unexpected sources of ingress)

 <!-- ------------------------- ------------------------- -->